WE TAKE VOLUNTEERING VERY SERIOUS. YOU MUST BE:

 Dear Potential Mentor/Volunteer:

 Thank you for your interest in Kids N Technology.
-Without volunteers our program would not be possible.
 Whatever opportunity you decide to volunteer for, just know you are helping to shape and mold the next generation of innovators who will change the world as we know it today.
 With that being said, we take volunteering very serious.
 You must be responsible, dependable, and reliable.

 There are four different volunteer opportunities to choose from: